aws-samples/aws-gamelift-sample/README.md

 ## Future Work
  - Developing a Hands-on Technical Workshop to demonstrate the use of Amazon GameLift with AWS managed components for game services.
  - Developing a CloudFormation template for a one-click deployment

+## Contact Korean AWS Gaming Team for further assistance
+ - Email at korea-gaming-sa@amazon.com if you have any questions on using this content